-If the current issue template does not exist on Fortify Software Security Center, do the following:
+If the current issue template does not exist in Fortify Software Security Center, do the following:

 - a.
 In the Issue Template column, select an issue template name. - b.
 Click OK. - 6.
-Audit Workbench downloads the filter sets and folders from the selected issue template on Fortify Software Security Center, and overwrites your current issue template.
+The Audit Workbench downloads the filter sets and folders from the selected issue template in Fortify Software Security Center, and overwrites your current issue template.